 As a parent, it can be hard to juggle your child’s schedule and the rest of life’s responsibilities.
 Sometimes, a quick way to save time is by giving your child pre-packaged snacks to eat while you are out and about.
-However, some of the most common types of children’s snacks are terrible for teeth, and can lead to cavities.
+However, some of the most common types of children’s snacks are terrible for teeth and can lead to cavities.
 Below, we point out which foods to stay away from to keep your child’s teeth healthy and cavity-free.

-Regular brushing and flossing usually takes care of sticky starches, but sometimes that’s not completely effective.
+Regular brushing and flossing usually take care of sticky starches, but sometimes that’s not completely effective.
 If your child has a starchy snack, make sure they swish cool water in their mouth 30 minutes after they snack to get rid of any food debris that can lead to cavities.

-Fruit juice may seem like a good alternative to sodas and other sugary beverages, but fruit juice often contains as much – if not more – sugar than some of the leading sodas.
-Fruit juice has been extracted from the fruit, and in the process, it loses a lot of its nutritional value.
-After the fiber has been taken out of juice, what’s left is essentially sugar and water.
-Limit the amount of sugary fruit juices your child consumes, or, dilute juice with some water to reduce the sugar concentration.
+Keep in mind that, during the manufacturing process, fruit juice has been extracted from the fruit and made to lose a lot of its nutritional value.
+After the fiber has been taken out of the juice, what’s left is essentially highly concentrated sugar and water.
+Limit the number of sugary fruit juices your child consumes, or dilute the juice with some water to reduce the sugar concentration.

 Fruit is always good, right?
 Well, not necessarily.
 A lot of canned fruit is packed in syrup that contains unhealthy amounts of sugar.
-Excessive sugar can lead to cavities, and many more health issues if your child eats it too frequently.
+Excessive sugar can lead to cavities and many more health issues if your child eats it too frequently.

 When you are shopping for canned fruit, look for those that have no added sugar or those packed in 100% fruit juice.
 But the healthiest way to enjoy fruit is by eating fruit that hasn’t been altered in any way.